curl/everything-curl/libcurl-api.md

 ## API compatibility

 libcurl promises API stability and guarantees that your program written today will remain working in the future.
-We don't break compatibility.
+We do not break compatibility.

 Over time, we add features, new options and new functions to the APIs but we do not change behavior in a non-compatible way or remove functions.